Published: July 22, 2020

 Is Skydiving Scary?

 Hello fellow adventurer!
 If you've landed on this page then it's likely you're doing some research about skydiving for the first time and you're feeling a little anxious about it.
 Let us be the first page on the internet that levels with you about fear and skydiving - it's normal to feel nervous and skydiving is scary because exiting a "perfectly good plane" is not exactly a normal activity.
-So, if you're feeling a wee bit nervous about the idea, take a deep breath because you're in company -- this page gets a lot of site visits! ??
+So, if you're feeling a wee bit nervous about the idea, take a deep breath because you're in good company -- this page gets a lot of site visits! ??
 We've got good news though: skydiving is one of the best experiences life has to offer and honestly, it's not as scary as you may think.

 So, let's dig into the details about skydiving anxiety and the scariest parts of the skydiving experience.